Deforming Conductor, Simulation Tutorial

 Transfer Magnetic Nodal Forces to Nastran Solver

-We will now create a copy of the Fem and Sim files for the following Nastran elasticity analysis.
-Notice that in this analysis it is necessary to use the same node ID numbers as in the electromagnetic analysis.
+We will now extend the model for an additional Nastran transient structural (elasticity) solution.
+The results will match with those from the previous section.
+The key here is a file containing the node-ID forces that will be exported from electromagnetics and inserted into Nastran.
+Notice that for this method it is necessary to use the same node-IDs in both solutions.
 It is possible to add meshes.
 It is also possible to add mid nodes to the existing mesh for better stress results (we will do this here).
-Only it is not allowed to remove nodes or elements.
-In this case we will use a Nastran solution 109 to include transient dynamical effects.
+Only it is not allowed to remove nodes from the conductor.
+In this case we will use a Nastran solution 402 to include transient dynamical effects.
 Other Nastran solution types would also work corresponding to their capabilities.
-The results will match with those from the previous section where the internal elasticity solver of Magnetics was used.
-The advantage of using Nastran is in many additional functions (contact, nonlinear materials, ...) that Nastran can handle.

 Transfer Magnetic Total Forces to Nastran Solution, Manually